cubernetes/TikTokCommentScraper/README.md

 # What can this comment scraper do?
 This comment scraper/extractor/crawler manages to get all the comments from any TikTok post.
-This can be useful for giveaways, votes or other bigger community interactions.
+This can be useful for giveaways, votes or other bigger community interactions, although I generally advise to use poll services such as strawpoll.com, strawpoll.me or other services, because they are more accurate, reliable, and easier to use.

 # "Installation"
 Contrary to popular opinion, this repo does contain the virtual environment it's running on (it's only for windows anyway).
-The python environment is heavily stripped down and is almost as small as if you'd compile it to an exe directly.
+The python environment is heavily stripped down and is almost as small as if you'd compile it to a binary directly.
 Because I doubt this repo will get any major public attention, I'll won't be making a great effort to make it comply with any best practices or standards.
 It works for me and for my friend, which is enough for me.
 You can